Schueberfouer – the city's famous fair explained

 Fouerfësch is whiting fried in a beer batter, but revellers also enjoy gromperekichelcher (fried potato cakes), churros (a type of doughnut), toasted almonds and nougat and a glass of Crémant or beer.

-There are usually over 200 stalls, stands and rides, including some of the latest thrill rides.
-The fair also ends with an amazing firework display.
+There are over 200 stalls, stands and rides, including some of the latest thrill rides.
+The fair usually ends with an amazing firework display.

 What’s happening this year?